fweathers/T-A_App/README.md

 #### **How it works:**

-	- The user will choose between Transportation or Animals on the main screen.
+* The user will choose between Transportation or Animals on the main screen.
-	- Once the category is chosen, an image and name label will appear.
+* Once the category is chosen, an image and name label will appear.
-	- If the image is touched/tapped on, sound is played.
+* If the image is touched/tapped on, sound is played.
-	- If the user taps outside of the image, a new image and label will appear.
+* If the user taps outside of the image, a new image and label will appear.

 #### **Motivation:**

 Working with adults with disabilities, I wanted to create a more age appropriate application for this community with ease of use and engagement of multiple senses.

+#### **Roadmap:**

+* Add illustrations
+* Include transition to animals
+* Incorporate animal sounds
+* Assign colour scheme